thephez/dpp-spec/docs/document.md

 ## Document Replace Transition

-The document replace transition extends the base schema to include the following additional field:
+The document replace transition extends the base schema to include the following additional fields:

 | Field | Type | Description|
 | - | - | - |
 | $revision | integer | Document revision (=> 1) |
 | $updatedAt | integer | (Optional)  | Time (in milliseconds) the document was last updated |

-Each document replace transition must comply with this JSON-Schema definition established in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.14.0/schema/document/stateTransition/documentTransition/replace.json) (in addition to the document transition [base schema](https://github.com/dashevo/js-dpp/blob/v0.14.0/schema/document/stateTransition/documentTransition/base.json)) that is required for all document transitions):
+Each document replace transition must comply with this JSON-Schema definition established in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.16.0/schema/document/stateTransition/documentTransition/replace.json) (in addition to the document transition [base schema](https://github.com/dashevo/js-dpp/blob/v0.16.0/schema/document/stateTransition/documentTransition/base.json)) that is required for all document transitions):

 ```json
 {